URTech-LLC/.github/profile/README.md

 ## Meet the Team

-### David Riding – Co-Founder & Technical Consultant
+### David Riding – Co-Founder & Lead Systems Architect
-With over a decade of experience in backend systems, real-time architecture, and deployment strategy, David offers deep insight into the technical side of media and broadcast workflows.
+David is responsible for designing and developing the core infrastructure and software solutions used by URTech LLC.
+With experience across server architecture, real-time communication systems, and backend development, he leads all aspects of technical implementation from concept to deployment.

 ### Jed Unrot – Co-Founder & Sales Lead
 Jed focuses on relationship management, sales strategy, and helping clients align software solutions with their production needs.